Compute

 4. Click Save.

-The cnvrg software updates the details of the template.
+The AI Studio software updates the details of the template.

 # Compute Resources

-In cnvrg, Kubernetes clusters and on-premises machines are referred to as compute resources.
-The cnvrg platform seamlessly integrates with Kubernetes clusters and allows users to quickly and easily leverage their nodes.
-An organization can connect to many Kubernetes clusters.
+In AI Studio, Kubernetes clusters are categorized as compute resources.
+The platform provides seamless integration with these clusters, enabling users to efficiently utilize their nodes.
+An organization can connect multiple Kubernetes clusters for enhanced resource management.

 # Kubernetes